 Thus, my modest suggestion: today as never before, it would be salubrious if Catholics would emphasize not so much their claim to possess all the saving truth, but rather the far deeper and more adventurous claim to be open to all the truth.
 The fact that the latter claim depends in a very important way on the first does not entitle us to overlook the other fact, namely, that the first is a threat to the very wholeness it professes if it does not open up its doors and windows to the second.

 “He is the image of the invisible God, the first-born of all creation; for in him all things were created, in heaven and on earth, visible and invisible … He is before all things and in him all things hold together,” (Col. 1, 15-17); or: “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon and touched with our hands, concerning the word of life – the life was made manifest and we saw it, and testify to it…” (1 John.
 1, 1-2); or: “He reflects the glory of God and bears the very stamp of his nature, upholding the universe by his word of power.”
 (Heb.
 1, 3).
-These are hardly throw-away verses.

 The Word through whom all was made, the “I am” through whom all exists, proceeds to reclaim his creation.
-The Egyptian gold already abundantly mined from the Egyptians themselves, and then from the Greeks and Romans, and from the northern folks of Europe, built a Christian civilization unlike any other human construct of history.
-As it now fades from Europe, the still unmet challenge of stepping with a Christian mind into the Word’s other articulations – especially in India and China – will invite new rays of light to shine upon the Gospel, and draw attention to its overlooked corners and contexts.
-But also – in at least equal measure – we shall see unsuspected light from the Gospel shine into new regions of religious chiaroscuro.
+The Egyptian gold already abundantly mined from the Egyptians themselves, and then from the Greeks and Romans, and later from the northern folks of Europe, built a Christian civilization unlike any other human construct of history.
+As it now fades from Europe, the still unmet challenge of stepping with a Christian mind into the Word’s other articulations – especially in India and China – will invite new rays of light to shine upon the Gospel, and draw attention to overlooked corners and contexts.
+But also – in even greater measure – we shall see unsuspected light from the Gospel shine into new regions of the world’s religious chiaroscuro.
 From the beginning that light was certainly destined to one day throw its singular rays upon the world of the Vedas, the Upanishads, the Buddhist sutras, the Daoist and Confucian classics, and all the other configurations of the Good, the True and the Beautiful.